Exact Solutions in Structured Low-Rank Approximation: Gr obner Bases

 The values of ${\rm EDdegree}_\Lambda(\mathcal{L}_{\leq n-1})$ in Table~\ref{table:EDdeterminant} can be verified computationally with the formulation (\ref{eq:EDdeterminant}).
 We used the implementation of Faug\`ere's Gr\"obner basis algorithm $F_5$ \cite{Fau02} in the {\tt maple} package {\tt FGb}.
 Computing Gr\"obner bases for (\ref{eq:EDdeterminant}) was fairly easy for $n \leq 4$, but difficult already for $n=5$.
 For each of the cases in Table~\ref{table:EDdeterminant}, we computed the ED degree by running {\tt FGb} over the finite field with $65521$ elements.
 However, due to substantial coefficient growth, this did not work over the field $\mathbb{Q}$ of rational numbers.
 Hence, to actually compute all critical points over $\C$ and hence all local minima over $\R$, even for $n = 4$, a better formulation was required.
 In what follows we shall present two such improved formulations.

 Duality plays a key role in the computation of the critical points of the Euclidean distance and was investigated in \cite[\S 5]{DHOST}.
-In what follows, we show how to compute efficiently the critical points of the weighted Euclidean distance of the determinant by using this duality.
+In what follows, we compute the critical points of the weighted Euclidean distance of the determinant by using this duality.
 In the following statement we are using the standing hypothesis that all $\lambda_{ij}$ are non-zero.